Doctors Note Logo

 After vaginal delivery, the perineum may tear (perineal laceration) or be surgically cut (episiotomy).
 Pain is expected during healing, but worsening pain may signal infection or poor healing.

-If you recently gave birth and are experiencing unusual symptoms like increased pain, fever, or foul-smelling discharge, you can use this free Infection After Perineal Laceration Repair symptom checker to help determine if you need urgent care.
+If you recently gave birth and are experiencing unusual symptoms like increased pain, fever, or foul-smelling discharge, it's important to assess whether your symptoms require urgent care.

 2. Infection